eljun/webriq-project-guidelines/README.md

 			- Equipped with many out of the box enterprise grade features at no cost

 		NOTE:
-			- Please apply similar style with section 1.
+			- Please apply similar style from section 1.
-			- Also please update with the icons in the subpages.
+			- Also please update the subpages with the new icons.

 # Section 3